PolymerElements/iron-menu-behavior/README.md

 ### Notable breaking changes between 1.x and 2.x (hybrid):

-IronSelectableBehavior and IronMultiSelectableBehavior, which are used by iron-menu-behavior, introduce multiple breaking changes.
+IronSelectableBehavior and IronMultiSelectableBehavior, which are used by IronMenuBehavior and IronMenubarBehavior, introduce multiple breaking changes.
 Please see the README for those behaviors for more detail.